Healthdirect Free Australian health advice you can count on.

 • You may follow a vegetarian or vegan diet for health reasons or as a religious, environmental, ethical or economic choice.

-• A balanced vegetarian diet can meet most nutritional needs, but special attention is required for vegan diets, especially for children.
+• A balanced vegetarian diet can meet most nutritional needs, but special attention is required for vegan diets.

-• Plant-based meat alternatives offer nutritional and environmental benefits, but it is important to choose the healthier brands.
+• Plant-based meat alternatives offer nutritional and environmental benefits.

 • Consult a dietitian before starting a vegetarian or vegan diet, especially for children or if you are pregnant or breastfeeding.